AmaniIslam/myshell/README.md

 introTag() - will be called only in interactive to print mysh> and will print !mysh> for an error statement.

 re_pipe() - Combination of redirection and pipe.
+This function takes in several arguments: the arrays of the first and second commands and possible output, input, and subcommand output redirect files.
+First we will initialize the file descripters for pipes or redirect in an array of two indicies.
+    - For Redirect: First, we create a child process.
+We will open the file corresponding to whether it is output or input.
+We will also duplicate the corresponding file descriptor to STDOUT or STDIN.
+Finally, we execute the command using execvp.
-This function takes in several arguments first and second arrays, output char pointer, char input pointer, and char subOutput pointer.
-First we will initialize the file descripters for pipes in an array of two indicies.
-First, we'll check to see if there is a second command to execute and then create a pipe between two commands.
-Next we will fork the first child process and if pid1==0 we will enter into the first child process.
-We redirect standard output to the output file if it has been described.
-Open the file for 0_WRONLY.
-Then ...
+    - For Pipe: First, we'll check to see if there is a second command to execute and then create a pipe between two commands.
+We will execute the necessary processes for the first command, then create another child process for the subcommand.
+We will repeat steps for output if necessary and then execute the subcommand.

 EXTENSIONS:
 3.2 - Home Directory - Part 1: -First will check for the occurance of ~/ as a token.
 Create a homepath arr- homepath[BUFF_SIZE].
 Then create a homeDirectory pointer that retrieves the value of HOME Environmental Variabl using getenvfunction.
 Then snprintf will concatenate the homedirectory path with the second arg in arr*.
 Finally chdir will change to the newly formed path.
 Part 2 : cd  with no arguments refer above.

 3.3 Directory WildCards
 Our implementation for wildcards cohesively and collaterly works with directory wildcards as well.
 We will check for the occurance of */*.c and will set a flag and will proceed into wildcard algorithm.

-TESTCASES
-pwd
-~/
-pwd

-The ">" symbol is used to redirect the output of a command to a file.
-For example, ls > file.txt will run the ls command and save its output to a file called "file.txt". output

-The "<" symbol is used to redirect input from a file to a command.
-For example, sort < file.txt will sort the contents of the "file.txt" file. input

-Define a function to parse user input into a list of command and argument strings.
-This function should handle whitespace and quoted arguments correctly.

-If mysh is called with an argument, open the specified file and read its contents into a list of command strings.

-If mysh is not called with an argument, enter an input loop that prompts the user for input and calls the command parsing function on each line of input.

-For each command string, execute it by calling the appropriate system function (e.g., os.system()) with the command and argument strings as arguments.

-If a command is "exit", terminate mysh and return control to the calling program.

-Parse the command line to identify any file redirections.
-For example, if the command is ls > output.txt, the redirection operator > indicates that the output of the ls command should be written to the file output.txt.

-Use the open() system call to open the specified file.
-In the example above, the shell would call open("output.txt", O_WRONLY | O_CREAT | O_TRUNC, 0666) to open output.txt for writing.
-This would create the file if it doesn't already exist, truncate it to zero length if it does exist, and set its permissions to 0666.

-Use dup2() to redirect the standard output of the child process to the file descriptor returned by open().
-In the example above, the shell would call dup2(file_descriptor, STDOUT_FILENO) to redirect the standard output of the child process to the output.txt file.

-Execute the command in the child process using execvp() or a similar function.

-The child process will now write its output to the file specified in the redirection operator.

-The same approach can be used to redirect the standard input of a child process using dup2(), for example by using the < operator to specify an input file.
+ERROR: Every possible command will execute perfectly if it is the first command after running mysh.
+Once a command involving pipes is executed, the commands after it do not execute properly due to a complication involving parent and child processes.

+Testing: The files for testing batchmode are error.sh, redirect.sh, wildcard.sh, pipes.sh